-The Operator shall have a hazard identification program for maintenance operations that includes:
+The Operator shall have a hazard identification program for maintenance operations that includes a combination of reactive and proactive methods of hazard identification.

-- (i) A combination of reactive and proactive methods for hazard identification; - (ii) Processes for safety data analysis that identify existing hazards, and may predict future hazards, to aircraft operations.
 [SMS] (GM) ◀

-- □ Identified/Assessed safety hazard identification program in MNT operations (focus: program identifies hazards to aircraft operations; describes/defines method(s) of safety data collection/analysis). - □ Identified/Assessed role of MNT operations in the organization-wide, cross-discipline safety hazard identification program (focus: participation with other operational disciplines). - ☐ Interviewed responsible manager(s) in MNT operations. - □ Interviewed person(s) that perform analysis of MNT operational data for the purpose of identifying hazards to aircraft operations. - Examined examples of hazards to aircraft operations that have been identified through data collection and analysis in MNT operations. - □ Other Actions (Specify)
+- Identified/Assessed safety hazard identification program in MNT operations (focus: program identifies hazards to aircraft operations; describes/defines method(s) of safety data collection/analysis). - □ Identified/Assessed role of MNT operations in the organization-wide, cross-discipline safety hazard identification program (focus: participation with other operational disciplines). - □ Interviewed responsible manager(s) in MNT operations. - □ Interviewed person(s) that perform analysis of MNT operational data for the purpose of identifying hazards to aircraft operations.

+- □ Examined examples of hazards to aircraft operations that have been identified through data collection and analysis in MNT operations. - □ Other Actions (Specify)